developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutBasicScanningAPI/index.md

 		import com.symbol.emdk.barcode.Scanner.StatusListener;
 		import com.symbol.emdk.barcode.StatusData;

     Then you must extend the activity to implement EMDKListener.
-Use Eclipse's Content Assist to implement the unimplemented functions of `onOpened` and `onClosed`.

     After that you also need to implement StatusListener for notifying client applications to notify scan events.
 Override its `onStatus` function.

     Finally implement DataListener for notifying client applications when the scan data is available.
 Override its `onData` function.

-	> Note: If you are using Android Studio, press CTRL+ALT+O or CMD+ALT+O to organize imports.
-	>
-	> OR
-	>
-	> If you are using Eclipse with ADT, press CTRL+SHFT+O or CMD+SHFT+O to organize imports.

         :::java
         public class MainActivity extends Activity implements EMDKListener, StatusListener, DataListener{